 All Primary classes - one on ones for an hour after their regular virtual class timings.
+7.35 - 3:10 pm on 2 days in a week.

 Grades 5 to 12 (Offline)

 Reporting to school after 7.35 am will be considered as late coming and appropriate action will be taken by the form tutor/ programme leader /Director.